Spicery/gingerdocs/gnx_syntax.rst

 		<app> EXPR PATTERN </app>

+.. note:: At the time of writing we have not implemented PATTERN_CONST or PATTERN_APP.

 Pattern Variables
 ~~~~~~~~~~~~~~~~~
 These are the most basic and familiar types of pattern.
 They introduce an optionally typed variable.
 The protected attribute plays the same role as in Pop-11, protecting the variable from assignment (n.b. this is shallow rather than deep protection.)

 ``name=NAME`` The "name" attribute is optional.
 If it is omitted then it is an anonymous variable.